testnumberorg/testnumber.github.io/twilio/how-to-use-phone-number-info-using-scout-twilio-lookup-addon.md

       length: 1
     });

-    if(spamRating >= 60)
+    // If the Scout spam rating is equal to or above 60 let the caller know their number is suspect if(spamRating >= 60)
       twiml.say({ voice: "alice" }, "Scout determined this is probably a row bo call.");
     else